-G.6.4.
-The on-site stormwater management program shall include state of the art stormwater management.

-G.6.5.
-The University shall be responsible for maintenance of all stormwater facilities on its property.
-Stormwater detention, retention, or treatment facilities shall not be located in any street rights-of-way maintained by the Town unless mutually agreed upon but may be located within rights-of-way maintained by the University.
-Stormwater requirements shall not contain a setback from roadways but may contain a setback from adjacent property owners.

-G.6.6.
-Stormwater facilities shall not be located in the Resource Conservation District streamside zones established in the LUMO or as restricted by applicable Jordan Water Supply Nutrient Strategy rules or statutes.
+- G.6.6.
+Upon completion of construction, the University shall provide a copy of a certification, signed and sealed by a North Carolina-registered Professional Engineer, that the stormwater management facility(ies) was/were constructed in accordance with the approved plans and specifications. - G.6.7.
+The University shall be responsible for the maintenance of all stormwater facilities on its property. - G.6.8.
+Stormwater detention, retention, or treatment management facilities shall not be located in any street rights-of-way maintained by the Town unless mutually agreed upon but may be located within rights-of-way maintained by the University.
+Stormwater requirements shall not contain a setback from roadways but may contain a setback from adjacent property owners management facility outlets shall be located a minimum of 30 feet from adjacent private property boundaries, and facility discharges toward private property shall be in a sheet flow condition. - G.6.6.
+Stormwater facilities shall not be located in the Resource Conservation District streamside zones established in the LUMO or in stream buffers as restricted by applicable Jordan Water Supply Nutrient Strategy rules or statutes.